flowershow/flowershow-app/content/blog/howto-publish-vault-quickly-easily.md

 ## STEP 5: Sync Your Obsidian Vault & Publish

-1. Open Obsidian and go to the **FlowerShow plugin settings**.
+1. Open Obsidian and go to the **Flowershow plugin settings**.
 2. Enter the details for your GitHub repository.
 3. Click **Sync** to upload your notes.
 4. Finally, hit **Publish All**—and that’s it!

 ## Conclusion

 Congratulations!
-Your Obsidian Vault is now published with FlowerShow.
-If you found this tutorial helpful, like and subscribe for more Obsidian tips.
+Your Obsidian Vault is now published with Flowershow. 💐